MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/write-a-usb-type-c-port-controller-driver.md

 In your EVT_WDF_DEVICE_PREPARE_HARDWARE implementation, read the hardware resources to open a communication channel.
 This is required to retrieve PD capabilities and get notified about alerts.

 Most TCPCI controllers are I<sup>2</sup>C-connected.
-In the reference sample, the client driver opens an I<sup>2</sup> channel by using SPB Framework Extension (SpbCx) programming intefaces.
+In the reference sample, the client driver opens an I<sup>2</sup> channel by using SPB Framework Extension (SpbCx) programming interface.

 The client driver enumerates the hardware resources by calling WdfCmResourceListGetDescriptor.

 Alerts are received as interrupts.
-Therefore, the driver creates a framework interrupt object and registers the ISR that will handle the alerts.
-The ISR performs hardware read and write operations which block until the hardware access is complete.
+Therefore, the driver creates a framework interrupt object and registers the ISR that handles the alerts.
+The ISR performs hardware read and write operations, which block until the hardware access is complete.
 Because waiting is unacceptable at DIRQL, the driver performs the ISR at PASSIVE_LEVEL.

 ## Initialize the port controller's Type-C and PD capabilities